 Mapper since: November 16, 2013

-Hello, I'm from Luxembourg and i map essentially natural elements.
-I'm also interested by historical elements in nature such as former industrial zones, archeological sites, folklore...
-Sometimes specific urban elements I am aware of.
+Hello!
+I'm from Luxembourg and i map essentially natural and historical elements in nature such as former industrial zones, archaeological sites, folklore...
 My main motivations for mapping are exploration, mountain biking/hiking/trail running and share interesting places.
 See the last paragraph for my mapping and statistics details.

 Feel free to contact me, i am opened to any discussion.
-If you have recommendations or you think that I am mapping incorrectly a type of element, please do not hesitate to tell me (kindly ^^).
+If you have recommendations or corrections, please do not hesitate to tell me.
 Nevertheless, most often i check OSM's Wiki.